Brahmi script: Consonants

-Some famous inscriptions in the Early Brahmi script
+Example inscriptions

 The Brahmi script was the medium for some of the most famous inscriptions of ancient India, starting with the Edicts of Ashoka, c.
 250 BCE.

 Birthplace of the historical Buddha

 In a particularly famous Edict, the Rummindei Edict in Lumbini, Nepal, Ashoka describes his visit in the 21st year of his reign, and designates Lumbini as the birthplace of the Buddha.
 He also, for the first time in historical records, uses the epithet "Sakyamuni" (Sage of the Shakyas), to describe the Buddha.